 The only other small mammal that is common to many of the CEMP sites is the deer mouse, Peromyscus maniculatus.
-At present the number of captures of this rodent species are too few on most of the sites to discuss any common patterns of population change.
+At present the number of captures of this rodent species is too low on most of the sites to discuss any common patterns of population change.